Chart Color Schemes

 Russell Lea has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects expected to influence the area.
-Notable projects include Canada Bay Council Infrastructure Program, Five Dock Station under Sydney Metro West, WestConnex M4-M5 Link, and Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2.
-The following list details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects expected to affect this region.
+Notable ones are Canada Bay Council Infrastructure Program, Five Dock Station as part of Sydney Metro West, WestConnex M4-M5 Link, and Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2.

 Professional plan users can use the search below to filter and access additional projects.